pnnl/memgaze/README-notes.md

   - [[working]] Archive of traces for MemGaze paper with updated naming scheme and only needed files

+  - For Intel PT, what kernel/kernel mods are needed?

   - Organize <memgaze>/mem-anlys/scripts --> <memgaze>/bin